hdser/pathfinder-docs/original-implementation/adjacencies.md

 ## Conclusion

 The `Adjacencies` structure in the old implementation provided an efficient way to manage graph connectivity with features like lazy evaluation and temporary capacity adjustments.
+Its design was particularly suited for sparse graphs and algorithms that don't need to access all nodes.

-However, its complexity and potential memory usage in certain scenarios were factors that influenced the design of the new implementation, which we'll explore in subsequent sections.
+However, its complexity and potential memory usage in certain scenarios were factors that influenced the design of the new implementation.
+The lessons learned from this approach, particularly the benefits of lazy evaluation and the need for efficient capacity adjustments, informed the development of the new graph structure, which aimed to balance these concerns with greater flexibility and scalability.